Opening the way to the future of families and communities.

 Japan faces a shortage of care workers, and families will likely continue to shoulder an essential share of caregiving.
 To ensure that older adults receive adequate care across future generations, we need to pursue the optimal balance between the long-term care insurance system and family caregiving.

-Source: Compiled by the author
+Source: Created by the author

-According to projections by the National Institute of Population and Social Security Research (2023; medium-fertility/medium-mortality scenario), although the number of older adults will peak and then decline, their share of the total population will not.
-The 65+ population is projected to be 39.29 million in 2040 and 33.67 million in 2070, accounting for 34.8% of the population in 2040 and 38.7% in 2070.
+According to projections (medium fertility and medium mortality projections) by the National Institute of Population and Social Security Research (2023), while the elderly population will decline after peaking, its proportion of the total population will not decrease.
+The population aged 65 and over will reach 39.29 million in 2040 and 33.67 million in 2070.
+This will represent 34.8% of the total population in 2040 and 38.7% in 2070.

 Source: Compiled by the author, based on the 2001 edition and the 2022 edition of the Ministry of Health, Labour and Welfare's "Basic Survey on the Basic Survey of the National Life"(厚生労働省『国民生活基礎調査の概況』の2001(平成13)年版、及び2022(令和4)年版).